QANplatform/docs/testnet/tools/faucet.md

 - Ensure you succeeded with Step 1.
 Add testnet to [MetaMask](/testnet/setup/wallet/metamask)/[Trust Wallet](/testnet/setup/wallet/trust-wallet)/[EVM-compatible Wallet](/testnet/setup/wallet/evm-wallet)
 - Ensure you succeeded with Sept 2.
 [Install QAN XLINK Docker](/testnet/setup/qan-xlink/docker).
 - Ensure you succeeded with Step 3.
 Import private key to [MetaMask](/testnet/setup/import-private-key/metamask)/[Trust Wallet](/testnet/setup/import-private-key/trust-wallet)/[EVM-compatible Wallet](/testnet/setup/import-private-key/evm-wallet) wallet.
-- If you will use the Telegram Faucet: ensure you have installed [Telegram](https://telegram.org){:target="_blank"} on your desktop or mobile device
+- If you will use the Telegram Faucet: ensure you have installed [Telegram](https://telegram.org){:target="_blank"} on your desktop or mobile device.
 ::

 ## Request testnet tokens with the Web Faucet